hypertrace/hypertrace-gradle-docker-plugins/hypertrace-gradle-docker-plugin/README.md

  - Dockerfile: Dockerfile to use.
 Defaults to `Dockerfile.${name}` for non-default images
  - Build Context: Directory context to build.
 Defaults to parent dir of Dockerfile.
  - Build Args: Map of Custom arguments (String/String) for docker build.
 Defaults to empty.
+ - platforms: List of platforms passed to docker.
+Defaults to `{linux/amd64}`
  - onlyIf: Disable image based on certain rules
  - dependsOn: Dependency tasks to run before building the image.
  - tagNameTransform: How to map a tag string from a tag object.
 Defaults to tag.getName()